 - b.
 2 crew sweatshirts and 1 hooded pullover, or - c.
 1 zip-up hooded sweatshirt and 1 crew sweatshirt - 33.5.2 New employees shall receive five (5) button work shirts and one sweatshirt. - 33.5.3 Vouchers will be provided for "Levis" and will be usable for 18 months after receipt by the employees from the CITY.
-Vouchers are not transferable. - 33.6 Employees provided uniforms or vouchers by the CITY shall receive them by the second paycheck of November each fiscal year.
+Vouchers are not transferable.
+The City will request that vendors allow employees to use vouchers for online orders or orders involving store transfers but cannot guarantee any change in the vendors' processing limitations. - 33.6 Employees provided uniforms or vouchers by the CITY shall receive them by the second paycheck of November each fiscal year.
 Employees shall be responsible for the normal maintenance and upkeep of uniforms and work clothes in accordance with CITY policy. - 33.7 Equipment Mechanics and Equipment Service Workers shall receive coveralls in addition to the items listed above.